Understanding Fine-tuning in Approximate Unlearning: A Theoretical Perspective: Introduction

 \textbf{Machine Unlearning Theory.} For approximate unlearning, \cite{neel2021descent,thudi2022unrolling} explored algorithms for empirical risk minimization objectives, while \cite{sekhari2021remember} studied population risk minimization problems, providing theoretical guarantees on both the effectiveness of unlearning and the privacy of the data subjects. \cite{guo2019certified,zhang2022prompt} provided the certified radius with respect to data changes before and after removals, as well as the certified budget for data removals.
 For exact unlearning, \cite{ullah2021machine} introduced the notion of algorithmic stability, called Total Variation (TV) stability, which is suited for achieving exact unlearning.
-This concept was further extended to the federated setting by \cite{che2023fast,tao2024communication}.
-However, existing theoretical work has primarily focused on utility guarantees, with limited analysis explaining the successes and failures of fine-tuning methods.
+This concept was further extended to the federated setting by \cite{che2023fast,tao2024communication}. \cite{chien2024langevin} introduced Langevin Unlearning, which interprets noisy gradient descent as an implicit Bayesian sampling mechanism that promotes forgetting through stochastic noise injection.
+However, existing theoretical work has primarily focused on utility guarantees or privacy-driven dynamics, with limited analysis explaining the successes and failures of fine-tuning methods.

 \textbf{Notations}: In this paper, we adhere to a consistent notation style for clarity.
 We use boldface lower letters such as $\mathbf{x}, \mathbf{w}$ for vectors, and boldface capital letters (e.g. $\mathbf{A}, \mathbf{H}$) for matrices.
 Let $\|\mathbf{A}\|_2$ denote the spectral norm of $\mathbf{A}$ and $\|\mathbf{v}\|_2$ denote the Euclidean norm of $\mathbf{v}$.
 For two vectors $\mathbf{u}$ and $\mathbf{v}$, their inner product is denoted by $\langle\mathbf{u}, \mathbf{v}\rangle$ or $\mathbf{u}^{\top} \mathbf{v}$.
 For two matrices $\mathbf{A}$ and $\mathbf{B}$ of appropriate dimension, their inner product is defined as $\langle\mathbf{A}, \mathbf{B}\rangle:=\operatorname{tr} (\mathbf{A}^{\top} \mathbf{B} )$.
 For a positive semi-definite (PSD) matrix $\mathbf{A}$ and a vector $\mathbf{v}$ of appropriate dimension, we write $\|\mathbf{v}\|_{\mathbf{A}}^2:=\mathbf{v}^{\top} \mathbf{A v}$.
 Denote by $\mathbf{P}_m$ the projection onto the space of a matrix $\mathbf{X}_m$, i.e., $\mathbf{P}_m=\mathbf{X}_m (\mathbf{X}_m^{\top} \mathbf{X}_m)^{-1}\mathbf{X}_m^{\top}$.